George Perkins Marsh: Work

 Marsh was an able linguist, able to both speak and write fluently in Swedish and over 20 other languages.
-He was a remarkable philologist for his day, and a scholar of great breadth, knowing much of military science, engraving and physics, as well as Icelandic, which was his specialty.
+He was a philologist and a scholar of great breadth, trained in military science, engraving and physics, as well as Icelandic, which was his specialty.
 He wrote many articles for Johnson's Universal Cyclopaedia, and contributed many reviews and letters to The Nation.

 He was an admirer of the Goths, whose presence he traced in whatever is great and peculiar in the character of the founders of New England.
 He owned the finest collection of Scandinavian literature outside of Scandinavia.
 Part of it ultimately became the property of the University of Vermont, through the liberality of Frederick Billings.
 During the winter of 1858/9 he began a course of thirty lectures on the English language at Columbia University, and a year later he delivered a second course, on the grammatical history of English literature, before the Lowell Institute, in Boston.
 Marsh played a role in the creation of the first edition of the Oxford English Dictionary by acting as Coordinator of the American readers.

 In 1847 Marsh gave a speech to the Agricultural Society of Rutland County, Vermont, adhering to the idea that man's activities influence local and regional climate by cutting and clearing forests, and draining swamps.
 This was a common debate among philosophers, naturalists, and local elites on both sides of the Atlantic Ocean during the Enlightenment era, including David Hume, Comte de Buffon, Thomas Jefferson, Hugh Williamson, Alexander von Humboldt, Charles Lyell, and many others in the turn of the eighteenth to the nineteenth centuries: